-4. ACCOUNTING STANDARDS AND AMENDMENTS ISSUED BUT NOT YET ADOPTED
+4. RECENTLY ADOPTED ACCOUNTING STANDARDS, AND ACCOUNTING STANDARDS ISSUED BUT NOT YET EFFECTIVE

-Certain pronouncements were issued by the IASB or the International Financial Reporting Interpretations Committee ("IFRIC") that are mandatory for accounting periods after January 31, 2019.
-Pronouncements that are not applicable or do not have a significant impact to the Company have been excluded from the discussion below.
+Certain pronouncements that were issued by the International Accounting Standards Board ("IASB") or the International Financial Reporting Interpretations Committee ("IFRIC") and that are mandatory for current or future accounting periods have been discussed below.
+Pronouncements that are not applicable or do not have a significant impact or for any items that are in effect and the adoption of the standard had no impact to the Company, may have been excluded from the discussion below.